 1987 Guild Pilot with Kahler tremolo.
 I use recycled copper/nylon picks, for more attack and articulation.

 Jay Turser copy of a Höfner’ 500/1 violin “Beatle Bass”, like Paul McCartney’s.
 I use this shorter-scale bass mainly for cleaner finger-playing techniques.

 I have two guitars;

-- Ibanez RX-Series, with a Seymour Duncan Humbucker I installed at the bridge.
+Ibanez RX60, with a Seymour Duncan Humbucker I installed at the bridge.
 I regularly use it for alternate tuning, usually tuned-down like a baritone.